 The second half of an introductory two-semester survey of contemporary biology that covers evolution, history of life, diversity and form and function of organisms.
 Course includes laboratory that reinforces and provides supplemental information related to the lecture topics.
 Prerequisite: BIOL 111

 Biology 113 is a one-semester course (4-credits) in introductory biology for non-majors.
-The course covers the chemical basis of life, cellular and molecular biology, genetics, evolution, biodiversity, and interaction of organisms with their environment, and current topics in biology.
-The course includes a discussion session that reinforces information related to the lecture topics.
+The course covers the chemical basis of life, cellular and molecular biology, genetics, evolution, biodiversity, and interaction of organisms with their environment; includes a laboratory to supplement and reinforce lecture topics.

 Basic microbiology of prokaryotes and eukaryotes; main topics include morphology, physiology, genetics, taxonomy, ecology, medically important species and immunology; mandatory laboratory designed to give hands-on experience and to reinforce basic principles.
 Prerequisites: CHEM 102 or 104; BIOL 111 or biology equivalent.
 May not be used for credit by biology, botany, microbiology, zoology, predentistry or premedicine majors.